Mythos 2019 – continuing

 Styrofoam, insulating foam, cedar stump, mirror

 Collection of the artist

 The trail leads to a giant spider web, 7 x 8 ft, stretched between two trees.
 Visible through the web are figures ranging from 3-6 feet in height.
 Shaped like herms, square stone pillars used to mark property boundaries in ancient Greece and Rome, these column-like figures suggest men turned to stone by Medusa’s gaze.
-On a nearby hilltop, a 10-ft corrugated tin column stands on a base with the words Here Hear Hera.
+The trail then passes past tangled tree roots that suggest the snake-haired Medusa and tree bolls on stakes that suggest severed heads before it climbs a nearby hilltop where a 10-ft corrugated tin column stands on a base with the words Here Hear Hera.
 The words link the voice of the original Mother Earth, later co-opted to become the wife of the God Zeus, with birdsongs, the voice of the wind and other sounds of nature.

 The trail continues towards another corrugated tin column and a mirrored circle.
 Angled on the ground, the mirror reflects a view chosen by the viewer, either of the forest alone or herself within it.